nxskok/pasias/docs/24-pcfa.md

 ## # … with 16 more rows
 ```

+This is different from `drop_na`, which would remove any rows (of the long data frame) that have a missing response.
+This, though, is exactly what we *don't* want, since we are trying to keep track of the subjects that have missing values.

 Most of the subjects had an actual numerical  mean here, whose value
 we don't care about; all we care about here is whether the mean is